3 Types of Cross-Site Scripting (XSS) Attacks

 Stored cross-site scripting attack (persistent)

 In a stored XSS attack, a malicious script saves user input to the target server.
 Unlike a reflected XSS attack, which executes on the server, a stored XSS attack executes on the user’s browser.
 Attackers then use modern HTML5 applications, typically employing HTML databases, to permanently store harmful scripts on the browser.

 In a stored XSS attack, the script is saved and executed on the server every time the user accesses the affected website.
 It’s easy for an attacker to target a large number of victims, and the result is persistent.
-Stored XSS attacks can also occur when untrained users try to extract data from the software without taking any sanitization or validation precautions.
+Stored XSS attacks can also occur when untrained users try to extract data from the software without taking any sanitisation or validation precautions.

-Stored XSS attacks aim to reflect a malicious script to a user, so the easiest way to prevent them is to sanitize user data and handle inputs carefully—and the best way to prevent them is to use appropriate parameter binding.
+Stored XSS attacks aim to reflect a malicious script to a user, so the easiest way to prevent them is to sanitise user data and handle inputs carefully—and the best way to prevent them is to use appropriate parameter binding.

-You can sanitize data with an auto-escaping template system or HTML encoding.
+You can sanitise data with an auto-escaping template system or HTML encoding.
 You should encode data intended for output to prevent the server from interpreting it as active content.
 This means the application will handle special characters in its saved data as HTML tag content, rather than plain HTML.